 Step 4: Add the Right Links

-Position 1 — Your Current Priority What's the most important thing right now?
+This is where most people go wrong.
+Here's the framework Position 1.
+Your Current Priority What's the most important thing right now?
 New YouTube video, product launch, event registration?
 This goes first and changes regularly.

-Positions 2–3 — Evergreen High-Value Content Your most important ongoing destinations: email newsletter, main platform, flagship content.
+Positions 2β3.
+Evergreen High-Value Content Your most important ongoing destinations: email newsletter, main platform, flagship content.

-Positions 4–5 — Secondary Destinations Your store, other social platforms, community, podcast.
+Positions 4β5.
+Secondary Destinations Your store, other social platforms, community, podcast.

 Maximum 7 links total.
 More than that and you're creating decision paralysis.